Civitas-Fundamenta/CiviPort-Beta/README.md

-# CiviPort-Alpha
+# CiviPort-Beta
-Alpha test of CiviPort V1 on the Kovan and Sokol Testnets
+This is a guide for the Beta mainnet release of Civiport

 ## Hello Admin how do I use this?

-The very fist thing you need to do is download the CiviPort Client from [here](https://github.com/Civitas-Fundamenta/CiviPort-Alpha/releases).
+The very fist thing you need to do is download the CiviPort Client from [here](https://github.com/Civitas-Fundamenta/CiviPort-Beta/releases).
 Make sure you pick the right download for your operating system.

 The donwload is a zip file which will need to be extracted: